AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 in which the exception is raised.
 Propagation in this context is simply an immediate branch instruction issued by the compiler, going directly to the matching handler's sequence of statements.
 If there is no matching local handler the last chance handler is invoked.
-For example:
+For example consider the body of function :ada:`Value` in the body of package :ada:`Arrays`:

 .. code:: ada project=Courses.Ada_For_C_Embedded_Dev.SPARK.Exception_Return